Transgender teenagers under the age of 16 should be able to access treatment in some circumstances, according to new

 “The rate of regret is very low, as low as 0.4 to 0.6 per cent,” she said.

 “It’s not at all controversial within those with expertise because we all know that we have been doing this for years.

 “The consequences of not treating are known to be severe in terms of depression, self-harm, suicide.

 “Clinicians need to weigh up the benefits with the risks rather than just sticking to an inflexible age.”

 The new guidelines were developed in consultation with clinicians, trans community members and families, and support organisations, the authors said.

 In March, the Family Court of Australia ruled that children and teens no longer have to seek court approval to undergo hormone therapy if they have the support of their parents and doctors.

 About 1.2 per cent of Australian adolescents identifies as transgender.

-According to a 2017 study by the Telethon Kids Institute, 80 per cent of trans teens under the age of 24 has self-harmed, while almost half have attempted suicide.
+According to a 2017 study by the Telethon Kids Institute, 80 per cent of trans teens under the age of 24 have self-harmed, while almost half have attempted suicide.